Ninja Kiwi: Bloons TD Games

 Following the release of Bloons in 2007, the Bloons Tower Defense series also saw its first release in the same year with the game of the same name.
 Unlike the "aim and shoot" gameplay of Bloons, the Tower Defense games focused on building towers to stop balloons from reaching the exit of the track, with different towers offering different styles of attack.
 This game was followed by several sequels.

 Bloons TD Battles is a multiplayer-oriented version of Bloons TD 5 where the aim of the game is to make the opposing player lose all their lives by sending bloons onto their track, while simultaneously defending your own track against bloons sent by that opposing player.
 The first person to make the opponent lose all 200 lives wins and gets a battle score/medallions for winning.

 Bloons Monkey City is the city-builder version of Bloons TD 5, whereby the player partakes in mini-games of defending against waves of Bloons to capture land and gather additional resources for the city.
-Players can upgrade their city with new buildings to add extra units that joing the battle, unlock upgrades for existing units, or generate harmful Bloons to attack other cities.
+Players can upgrade their city with new buildings to add extra units that join the battle, unlock upgrades for existing units, or generate harmful Bloons to attack other cities.

 Bloons TD 6 is the currently newest installment of the Bloons TD series, and the aim of the game remains mostly similar to other games of the Bloons TD series, but with additional features that earlier games of the series lack.

 Bloons TD Battles 2 is a multiplayer-oriented version of Bloons TD 6, as well as a sequel to Bloons TD Battles.
 It hosts all the new towers from the latest installment of the Bloons TD series, remaining with the same objective as its predecessor in the Battles series.